Open Bible Data Home About News OET Key

 13 Yeshua responded, “Everyone who drinks this water will get thirsty again, 14 but whoever drinks the water that I give them will find a well springing up inside them—springing into eternal life.”

-15 So the woman said, “Ok, then.
+15 So the woman said, “Okay, then.
 Give me some of that water so that I won’t get thirsty and won’t have to keep coming out here to the well.”

-16 Yeshua said, “First, go and get your husband and return here.”
+16 Yeshua said, “First, go and get your husband and then come back here.”

 “True enough—indeed you don’t,” Yeshua said.
-18 “You’ve had five husbands and you’re not married to the man you’re living with, so that was true.”
+18 “You’ve had five husbands and you’re not married to the man you’re living with, so what you said was true.”

-25 The woman said, “I’m aware that the messiah is coming—the chosen one of God.
+25 The woman said, “I’m aware that the messiah is coming—God’s chosen one.
 Whenever he appears, he’ll teach us everything.”

 26 “I am the messiah,” Yeshua responded.
 “Yes, he’s speaking to you!”